Check For A Clogged Tankless Coil

-As the coating gets thicker, it starts to act as a insulator, blocking the heating coil's ability to transfer heat.
-If not fixed, it could block your water heater from producing heat altogether — leaving you out in the cold.
+As the coating gets thicker, it starts to act as an insulator, blocking the heating coil's ability to transfer heat.
+If not fixed, it could cause water heater failure — leaving you out in the cold.

 How to check for a clogged tankless coil

 Turn on the hot water faucet and watch the stream of water.
 Does the stream start to slow down?
 Some loss in water pressure could be normal, but if it slows to a dribble, it likely means you have a clog in the tankless coil.

 Go to the tankless coil and look for the two water lines.
 There are two water lines that go into a tankless coil, one cold water and one hot.
 Turn on a hot water faucet.
 Being careful not to burn yourself, very carefully feel each line (do not just grab the water lines).
 Feel close to the coil on the hot water water line.
 It should be a toasty 160-180 degrees depending on the boiler temperature.

 If the water line is warm but cold enough to hold onto, then the coil is not heating your water enough and may be coated with lime scale.
 The minerals will need to be cleaned out to get your water heater back in shape and heating efficiently.

 What to Do if You Have a Clogged Tankless Coil